-- Students who receive three fixed term exclusions in a 12-month period are highly likely to be permanently excluded. - 2.
+- 1. Students who receive three suspensions in an academic year will be considered for permanent exclusion.
+However, if a fourth suspension is served, it is likely to result in permanent exclusion. - 2.
 Any student who does not hand in homework will receive an SO and be required to complete a sanction in the relevant Faculty. - 3.
-Weekly Accumulations Behaviour points will be monitored by Year Leaders and adjustments may be made where necessary in order to support student needs. - Any student whose behaviour causes serious concern will be placed on a behaviour plan or Pastoral Support Plan (PSP) by their Year Leader. - 5.
-Any student who receives more than 50 behaviour points in a half term will be recommended for an S5 fixed term exclusion after consideration by the Head of Pastoral Care. - Any student who receives more than 100 behaviour points in a half term, or who averages 20 or more behaviour points a week over a consistent period, would be considered for permanent exclusion. - A good behaviour record and acquiring a low number of behaviour points is one of several criteria for being awarded arts and sports colours.
-The full criteria are sent to parents in the autumn Term of each academic year.
+Weekly Accumulations Behaviour points will be monitored by Year Leaders and adjustments may be made where necessary in order to support student needs. - 4.
+Any student whose behaviour causes serious concern will be placed on a behaviour plan or Pastoral Support Plan (PSP) by their Year Leader. - 5.
+Any student who receives more than 50 behaviour points in a half term will be considered for an S5 suspension after consideration by the Headteacher. - 6.
+Any student who receives more than 100 behaviour points in a half term, or who averages 20 or more behaviour points a week over a consistent period, would be considered for permanent exclusion. - 7.
+A good behaviour record and acquiring a low number of behaviour points is one of several criteria for being awarded arts, sports colours and prefect status.
+The full criteria are sent to parents in the autumn term of each academic year.